CravateRouge/CravateRouge.github.io/content/en/articles/tpm-sniffing/index.md

 If this doesn't work, you may have to check your laptop's specifications.

 Now, event if you have a __discrete TPM__, there is still hope.
-Indeed, BitLocker allows you to add an authentification factor such as a PIN or startup key.
+Indeed, BitLocker allows you to add an authentication factor such as a PIN or startup key.
 In this case, the VMK can only be requested to the TPM if you provide the correct factor.
 Without it, the TPM won't give you anything!\
 Brute-forcing the factor is not a viable option because it would require sending requests to the TPM, which would necessitate to tamper the firmware or software.
 As I said earlier, any modification to these components will prevent the TPM from responding.\
 Then, the only way would be to trick the user to enter their PIN while probes are set to listen which is very unlikely.\
 A great [write up](https://blog.scrt.ch/2024/10/28/privilege-escalation-through-tpm-sniffing-when-bitlocker-pin-is-enabled/) of the Switzerland offensive team of Orange Cyberdefense explains it very well.